 Dorset Coast Road Trip Route

-If you fancy recreating my amazing New Forest and Dorset coast road trip, head over to the new TomTom Road Trips community site and check out my route.
-You can personalise the route if you want, and download it to your own TomTom satnav to follow.
+If you fancy recreating my amazing New Forest and Dorset coast road trip, you can check out the route below.

 My version starts in Southampton, so you can take the scenic route down through the New Forest to Dorset.
 But if you’re coming from London, add in a stop at Winchester before heading to the New Forest.
 Keep reading for a look at the best stops along my epic Dorset coast road trip route…